Overview of Investment Banking in Russia

 The best thing about working in Russian investment banking is its compensation.
 It’s as good as New York or London.
 So, now it makes sense why people work so hard to get into investment banking.

 Let’s have a look at the average salary of investment bankers and analysts –

-In Russia, along with getting a higher salary, you would be able to save a lot more, because the income tax rate is just 13%.
+In Investment Banking in Russia, along with getting a higher salary, you would be able to save a lot more, because the income tax rate is just 13%.
 That means, after paying the income tax, the rest 87% is yours which is a lot if you compare with the New York or London.